 Palestinian militants launch dozens of rockets into Israel.
-Sirens are heard across the country
+Millions of Israelis are told to shelter

 JERUSALEM (AP) — Palestinian militants in the Gaza Strip launched dozens of rockets toward Israel early Saturday, setting off air raid sirens across the country and raising the likelihood of a new round of heavy fighting.
+Israel ordered residents near Gaza to remain indoors as it said a “suspected security incident” along the border had occurred.

 The sound of outgoing rockets whooshing through the air could be heard in Gaza and sirens wailed as far away as Tel Aviv, some 70 kilometers (40 miles) to the north, during an early morning barrage that lasted more than 30 minutes.
 Israel’s Magen David Adom rescue agency said a 70-year-old woman was critically injured when a rocket hit a building in southern Israel.
 Elsewhere, a 20-year-old man was moderately injured by rocket shrapnel, it said.